 - Healthy grains

-An aesthetic physique means thick and dense muscle, meaning about 0.8g of protein per pound of body weight per day is ideal.
+Achieving an aesthetic body transformation means you’ll need about 0.8g of protein per pound of body weight per day to build strong, dense muscles.

 If your appetite isn’t the strongest, whey protein powder can help.